AarushiDhanger/Microprocessor-Design/README.md

 - **Performance Evaluation:** Conducting system performance evaluation and timing calculation.
 - **Interrupt Techniques:** Understanding and implementing interrupt techniques.
 - **Documentation:** Generating formal technical specifications and reports.

-## Project Description
-The course involved designing circuits for a microcomputer with a microcontroller-based board (Mega 2560).
-Software was developed to emulate a microprocessor, and controlled functions such as address decoding, memory access, and I/O interfacing.